WeAreCode045/woo-ai-category-match/README.md

 # Woo AI Category Matcher

 Tired of manually categorizing hundreds of WooCommerce products?
-Let AI do the work for you!
+Let AI do the work for you by

 Automatically categorize uncategorized WooCommerce products using the power of OpenAI.